Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QGraphicsItem-setEnabled-f.rst

 Disabled items are traditionally drawn using grayed-out colors (see :sip:ref:`~PyQt6.QtGui.QPalette.ColorGroup.Disabled`).

 If you disable a parent item, all its children will also be disabled.
-If you enable a parent item, all children will be enabled, unless they have been explicitly disabled (i.e., if you call (false) on a child, it will not be re-enabled if its parent is disabled, and then enabled again).
+If you enable a parent item, all children will be enabled, unless they have been explicitly disabled (i.e., if you call setEnabled(false) on a child, it will not be re-enabled if its parent is disabled, and then enabled again).

 Items are enabled by default.